 We all know why we stall.
 No one wants anyone between the legs of their little girl or boy.
 We are taught from the time we are little until the time we are adults that certain areas are private, no touching.
 And then suddenly, someone is telling us we need to invade that space every 4 hours for the rest of our kids lives.

 I think it would help if us parents had more facts right from the get go.
 I admit that of all the areas about spina bifida, I know the least about bladder dysfunction.
-My child is 17 and I still do not know what all the test are specifically for or the verbiage associated with this or that procedure.
-When Mel was younger, I have shied away from the conversation with the medical team.
-I actively discussed this difficulty with fellow mom’s, whom I was comfortable with.
-That’s not good medical care.
+My child is 17 years old and I still do not know what all the test are specifically for, or the verbiage associated with this or that procedure.
+When Mel was younger, I shied away from the conversation with the medical team.
+I did actively discussed this difficulty with fellow SB moms.
+That’s not always good medical care.
 As Mel got older, it was easier to ask Mel’s medical team for additional information.
+That’s important.
+Information from those with medial knowledge is important.

 The idea of this blog has spurred me to get more facts.
 I will list the resources I have found at the bottom of this blog.
 Is my data correct?
 Ask your medical team!
 Surely we all know by now that what we read on the internet can be inaccurate.